sabinpoudel/Battery-Modeling-and-Optimization/README.md

 - the first measured voltage initializes polarization;
 - the ECM is recursively propagated without later measurement correction;
 - sample zero is marked as nonevaluated;
-- samples $1,\ldots,N_s-1$ are used for reported prediction metrics.
+- samples 1 through `N_s-1` are used for reported prediction metrics.

 The code saves predictions for: